filipjelinek89/QA-Portfolio/README.md

 My passion for problem-solving and continuous improvement inspired me to transition into software testing.
 I enjoy exploring applications, identifying defects, analyzing system behavior, and documenting issues in a clear and reproducible way.

-This portfolio represents my learning journey and demonstrates my commitment to becoming a professional Software QA Engineer through practical projects, structured testing, and continuous skill development.
+This portfolio represents my learning journey and demonstrates my commitment to developing practical QA skills through structured testing projects and continuous learning.

-I am currently seeking a Junior Manual QA or Entry-Level Software QA position where I can contribute my quality-focused mindset while continuing to grow within a professional software development team.
+I am currently seeking a Junior QA Engineer or Junior Manual QA position where I can contribute my quality-focused mindset while continuing to develop my technical testing skills within a professional software development team.

 ---